 Hello!
-Welcome to my "How Much Money Do MMA Fighters Make?"
+Welcome to my article "How Much Money Do MMA Fighters Make?"

-The most popular MMA promotions include UFC, Bellator, and ONE Championship.
-These organization gather billions of accumulated views annually, and much more through social media.
+The major MMA promotions, like UFC, Bellator, and ONE Championship, draw billions of views annually, including a significant presence on social media.

 MMA Fighters' Source Of Income

-Sponsors give out endorsement bonuses to fighters for repping up their products.
-For example, the UFC is sponsored by Modelo, Monster Energy, ESPN, and Venum.
-Meanwhile, ONE Championship is sponsored by Xiaomi, JBL, Redbull, Tumi, and Logitech.
+Sponsors pay fighters bonuses to promote their products.
+For instance, the UFC is sponsored by companies like Modelo, Monster Energy, ESPN, and Venum.
+ONE Championship has sponsors like Xiaomi, JBL, Redbull, Tumi, and Logitech.

 Actual Pay Check From Fighting